 Celiac Disease (CD)

 Celiac disease (CD) affects about one to one and a half percent of the population worldwide, including more than two million people in the United States.
-It is an autoimmune condition that occurs in a person with a genetic susceptibility and unusually permeable gut.
+It is an autoimmune condition that occurs in a person with a genetic susceptibility and an unusually permeable gut.
 Part of the diagnosis is a blood panel that includes an antibody test, as well as an intestinal biopsy performed by a qualified physician.

 It is currently estimated that only 15 percent of Americans with CD are diagnosed.
 If you eliminate gluten long enough before testing for celiac disease, the celiac tests are invalid.
 Gastrointestinal symptoms are present in persons diagnosed with CD only 30 to 40 percent of the time.
 Most people who have eliminated gluten and feel better do not want to go back on gluten for the needed eight weeks to get the proper testing to rule out CD.
 It is important to distinguish between CD and non-celiac gluten sensitivity, as untreated CD clearly has serious health risks.